 It’s important to understand that there are ablative and non-ablative lasers.
 The ablative laser vaporizes the outer layers of skin, ablative basically means the laser wounds the skin superficially.
 An ablative laser produces the best results but has more downtime in terms of your skin healing.
-Ablative lasers can leave tiny sores, redness, tenderness, etc. and healing can take 3 to 10 days during which you will need to avoid the sun and you may find icing the area depending on its size will help the swelling and redness.
+Ablative lasers can leave tiny sores, redness, tenderness, etc. and healing can take 3 to 10 days during which you will need to avoid the sun and you may find icing the area depending on the size will help the swelling and redness.
 Your skincare technician will educate you on proper post-treatment care.
 Ablative lasers come in a few types:

 - Carbon Dioxide Laser (Co2) (9400 nm – 10600 nm) – This laser uses gas to generate an infrared light making it perfect for skin resurfacing.

 - Erbium Yttrium-Aluminum-Garnet (Er:Yag) (2940 nm) – Erbium lasers also produce an infrared laser but using a white metal, most commonly used for skin resurfacing and minimizing the appearance of scars.

 - Argon Ion (488 nm – 514 nm) – A Blue-green light found visible within the spectrum of electromagnetic frequencies.

 - Ruby – (694 nm) – A solid-state laser with selective modes of action and emits a ruby colored wavelength of light.

 Non-ablative lasers are less-invasive than ablative lasers – they work by heating up targeted tissues without actually destroying the tissue.
 A few common types of non-ablative lasers are: · Intense Pulse Light (IPL) (500 nm to 1200 nm) – Popular for treating brown spots and inflamed blood vessels because this laser generates a wavelength that can penetrate the tricky red and brown wavelengths.